BastiTee/pype-cli/README.md

 This project is currently a proof of concept.

+- [ ] Create a docker image to test installation on a mint system
-- [ ] Auto-complete custom pypes using Click
+- [x] Auto-complete custom pypes using Click
-- [ ] Allow separation of subcommand options and pype-internal options (e.g. `-h` option)
+- [x] Allow separation of subcommand options and pype-internal options (e.g. `-h` option)
 - [x] Move example pypes to dedicated folder and make path configurable
 - [x] Find a way to re-use module and script documentation for CLI documentation
 - [x] Introduce verbosity option